platformsh/platformsh-docs/sites/upsun/src/manage-resources/resource-init.md

 Each container already running on the environment keeps its existing resources.

 You may have deleted containers between the moment you took the backup, and the moment you restore it.</br>
+By default, code is restored as part of the backup.
-These containers are restored to your current environment using the `backup` strategy, which grants them the same resources they were using when the backup was taken.
+Therefore, previously deleted containers are restored using the `backup` strategy, which grants them the same resources they were using when the backup was taken.

+{{% note %}}
+If you don't want to restore previously deleted containers, opt out of restoring the code.
+To do so, when you restore your backup, use the `--no-code` flag.
+{{% /note %}}

-However, you can specify a different resource initialization strategy for those previously deleted containers.
+When you restore previously deleted containers, you can specify a different resource initialization strategy for them.

 ## Backup restoration to a different environment